swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 Pros:

-* Robust; again no failures from network down/timeouts Easy to trigger test
+* Robust; again no failures from network down/timeouts
+* Easy to test error/edge cases
-* error/edge cases Exercises the serialization/HTTP layers of the app Could
+* Exercises the serialization/HTTP layers of the app
-* re-use JSON files across platforms (iOS, web, etc)
+* Could re-use JSON files across platforms (iOS, web, etc)

 Cons:

-* Another moving piece that could fail Powerful features, but more complex and
+* Another moving piece that could fail
-* requires some changes to your test code
+* Powerful features, but more complex and requires some changes to your test code

-**Conclusion:**

-Definitely the most flexible and feature-rich approach.
+**Conclusion:** Definitely the most flexible and feature-rich approach.
 A small investment in learning the tool will probably pay off in time savings down the road.
 WireMock reminds me alot of Ruby's [`VCR`][vcr] gem and I will probably use it for the next Android project I start.